lukeholder/craft-geo/readme.md

 ```

 You are limited to 10,000 requests an hour for this plugin.
 It caches a single IP
 address for 12 hours by default.
-You can config this with a config file as exaplained below.
+You can config this with a config file as explained below.

-If you are in Crafts devMode or visiting the site from the server itself then a default ip adress of 190.93.246.7 will be used.
+If you are in Crafts devMode or visiting the site from the server itself then a default IP adress will be used.
 This setting is configurable by creating a geo.php file in your craft/config folder.
 An example of this file is found in the geo-examples folder.

-# TODO
+## TODO

-Add additional API endpoints for API redundancy.
+* Add additional API endpoints for API redundancy.

-Modularize enpoints so you can add your own endpoint plugins.
+* Modularize enpoints so you can add your own endpoint plugins.

-# Licence
+## Licence

 MIT.

 Pull requests welcome.